 The Board of Trustees is also aware that the Local Government Pension scheme represents a potential liability.
 However, the Trustees consider that the Trust will be able to meet its known annual contribution commitment.

 Fundraising

-The Kite Academy Trust does not currently undertake any fundraising activities with no complaints regarding this in the year.
+The Kite Academy Trust does not currently undertake any fundraising activities.

 Streamlined Energy & Carbon Reporting